How to make an effective WBT? Don’t forget about building persona

 The overall purpose of the WBT needs then obviously to be realized.
 Therefore you require rather simple boundary conditions, such as language, overall time for completing it.
 Subsequently, this frame needs to be filled with a specific storyline that ideally captures and maintains the participants’ interest all along during the WBT, while providing the information required to fulfil the WBTs goal.
 Also, related decisions such as implied level of knowledge, level of granularity, level of language, balance of text versus imagery, level of interaction, etc. need to be taken.
 All those HOW-related questions are answered through the Persona in order to create an interesting, effective and pleasant learning experience.

 Plug and Play

 You will find that even across different WBTs and even organizations there is ultimately a finite number of Personae that the training requires tailoring for.
 Hence, over time, if this set of Personae is created and maintained consequently, it is quite easy to adapt existing WBTs, expand material to different learning platforms and media (Webinar, Explain Movies, Flyers, etc.), and to create new WBTs from scratch.

 If you like this article why don’t you check out the second part, where we look at practical examples and provide some ready templates (link).

-Personae provide an efficient tool for deriving functional and design requirements for Web-Based Trainings and e-learning in general.
+Personae provide an efficient tool for deriving functional and design requirements for web based trainings.